voila-dashboards/voila/docs/source/deploy.rst

         sudo python3 -m pip install -r requirements.txt

-8. Create a new systemd service for running voila in ``/usr/lib/systemd/system/voila.service``.
+8. Create a new systemd service for running Voilà in ``/usr/lib/systemd/system/voila.service``.
-The service will ensure voila is automatically restarted on startup:
+The service will ensure Voilà is automatically restarted on startup:

     .. code:: text